owlbarn/tutorial/book/neural-network/README.md

 Currently we only use random content as the parameters.
 We need to train the model and find suitable $\theta_0$ and $\theta_1$ parameters.

-**Back propagation**
+### Back propagation

 Training a network is essentially a process of minimising the cost function by adjusting the weight of each layer.
 The core of training is the backpropagation algorithm.
-As its name suggests, backpropagation algorithm propagates the error from the end of a netowrk back to the input layer, in the reverse direction of evaluating the network.
+As its name suggests, backpropagation algorithm propagates the error from the end of a network back to the input layer, in the reverse direction of evaluating the network.
 Backpropagation algorithm is especially useful for those functions whose input parameters `>>` output parameters.

+Backpropagation is the core of all neural networks, actually it is just a special case of reverse mode AD.
+Therefore, we can write up the backpropagation algorithm from scratch easily with the help of `Algodiff` module.

 Recall in the Regression chapter, training parameters is the process is to find the parameters that minimise the cost function of iteratively.
 In the case of this neural network, its cost function $J$ is similar to that of logistic regression.